madesimply/fluent/README.md

 And even loops
 - `while(user.hasCheckoutItems, email.sendReminder, 1000)`

 Context can be anything you want.
 You can use an observable data struct for front end reactivity, a logger, a data object, transform operation etc.

+Some problem spaces that seem particularly suited to fluent apis:
+- Data validation and sanitization
+- Chaining API calls with structured error handling
+- Implementing complex business logic
+- Orchestrating multi-step workflows
+- Creating reusable and testable methods
+- Building dynamic query builders
+- Data processing with complex requirements
+- Managing feature toggles and configurations
+- Handling user authentication and authorization flows
+- Aggregating and processing data from multiple sources
+- Coordinating event-driven actions

 ## Contributing